kmsheng/t1-store-checkout/README.md

 # t1 Store Checkout
 Frontend Developer Assessment from [Terminal1](https://hackmd.io/@terminal1/assessment/%2F%40terminal1%2Fassessment-frontend-react),

-this mockup implementation is made with Vue 3, Tailwind and Vite and it's fully responsive.
+this mockup implementation is made with Vue 3, Tailwindcss and Vite and it's fully responsive.

 You may find the demo site [here](https://kmsheng.github.io/t1-store-checkout/)